SUSE/ha-sap-terraform-deployments/azure/README.md

  | **lv_sizes**  | 75,25                |
  | **paths**     | /hana/data,/hana/log |

-If both disk have a size of 512GB, a first virtual volume with name `vg_hana_datalog_0` and size of 768GB and a second virtual volume with name `vg_hana_datalog_1` and size 256GB will be created.
+If both disks have a size of 512GB, a first virtual volume with name `vg_hana_datalog_0` and size of 768GB and a second virtual volume with name `vg_hana_datalog_1` and size 256GB will be created.
 Both will be in volume group `vg_hana_datalog`.
 The first will be mounted at `/hana/data` and the second at `/hana/log`.

 ### HANA data disks configuration example setups